pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v10-0/index.md

 - [removal of the `AAD` alias](https://pnp.github.io/cli-microsoft365/v10-upgrade-guidance#removed-aad-options-and-aliasses-to-aad-commands), which means from now on we will be using only the `Entra` word when referring to Entra ID
 - We also [removed aliases to good old Yammer and therefore leaving only Viva Engage](https://pnp.github.io/cli-microsoft365/v10-upgrade-guidance#removed-aad-options-and-aliasses-to-aad-commands) to align all our commands with the current state of Microsoft 365

 We also introduced breaking changes that will greatly improve some functionalities of our product.
 For example, we updated the API endpoints that were used in [spo folder move](https://pnp.github.io/cli-microsoft365/cmd/spo/folder/folder-move/) and [spo folder copy](https://pnp.github.io/cli-microsoft365/cmd/spo/folder/folder-copy/) commands so that now it will be possible to manage large folders between site collections.
-As now we use different API we also need to adapt our command options to what is supported in the new endpoints.
+As now we use different APIs we also need to adapt our command options to what is supported in the new endpoints.
 You may read more details about this change here:

 - [Updated command spo folder move and spo folder copy](https://pnp.github.io/cli-microsoft365/v10-upgrade-guidance#updated-command-spo-folder-move-and-spo-folder-copy)